Akali27/Network_Connection_Monitor/README.md

 ### Operation

 Run app.py from terminal.
-It will automatically launch a second shell, ip_checker.py, while the app.py shell will display network connections and update the list every 3 seconds. ip_checker.py will update every 3 seconds and it will warn the user when there is an active connection to an entry from the list at ips.txt
+It will then launch a second shell, ip_checker.py, while the app.py shell will display network connections and update the list every 3 seconds. ip_checker.py will update every 3 seconds and it will warn the user when there is an active connection to an entry from the list at ips.txt

 ### Optional